JahnavikaGopalbvrith/GfG-160-160-Days-of-Problem-Solving/README.md

 ## 🔍 **Need Help or Have Questions?**
 - Check the [Issues section](https://github.com/JahnavikaGopalbvrith/GfG-160---160-Days-of-Problem-Solving/issues) for discussions and bug reports.
-- Feel free to open a Pull Request or ask questions in the community discussions.
+- Feel free to open a Pull Request or ask questions in the community discussions...
 ---

 **Happy Coding! 🧑‍💻🚀**